 Roanoke Catholic School provides a wide variety of activities so that students may explore their interests and develop their skills.
-These organizations include the Student Government Association; the student newspaper, The Celtic Crier; the literary magazine, Shanachie; the yearbook, The Key; the Kiwanis Key Club, and a variety of other clubs based on student interest.
+These organizations include the Student Government Association; the student newspaper, The Celtic Rambler; the yearbook, The Key; the Kiwanis Key Club; and a variety of other clubs based on student interest.

 At Roanoke Catholic School, all students have many opportunities to participate in sports, such as cheerleading, football, cross-country, volleyball, basketball, soccer, track and field, softball, swimming, wrestling, baseball, lacrosse, and golf.
 The program of athletic activities is coordinated by the Athletic Director who works with the coaches, managers, and student athletes to develop individual athletic abilities, team competitiveness, and school spirit.
 All student athletes, parents, and coaches will be issued an Athletic Handbook that outlines the policies and procedures of the athletic program.
 A signed Athletic Registration, Code of Conduct Agreement, Concussion Information Form, and a Sports Physical must be on file before students may participate in an athletic activity.